-A living will is a type of advance directive that allows a person to specify how they would like to be taken care of should they be unable to communicate with those around them.
-In other words, it serves as instructions for medical staff on what types of treatment they would (and wouldn’t) like to receive.
+A living will is a type of advance directive that allows a person to specify how they would like to be taken care of should they be unable to communicate their medical wishes.
+In other words, it serves as instructions for medical staff on what types of treatment the person does and does not want to receive in any given situation.
 Types of treatment covered with the form include CPR, ventilation, dialysis, and artificial nutrition (feeding tube).

 Also known as a:

 - Advance Decision

 - New Hampshire